freshy969/progeny-mmxiv/readme.txt

 === Is the AudioTheme Framework Required? ===

 Yes.
-The AudioTheme framework plugin is required to take advantage of the enhanced features and functionality of the AudioTheme Fourteen child theme described above.
+The AudioTheme framework plugin is required to take advantage of the enhanced features and functionality of the MMXIV child theme described above.
 Download the AudioTheme Framework for free:

 http://audiotheme.com/try/